iamnotnato/alx-system_engineering-devops/0x00-shell_basics/README.md

 |-| You can assume that the directory /tmp/u will exist when we will run your script            |

 <br>

+> 📝 **Footnotes :**

+<h5> Bash </h5>
+> `^` to convert the first letter to uppercase and ^^ to convert all characters to uppercase.

+> `,` to convert the first letter to lowercase and ,, to convert all characters to lowercase.

+> `~` to toggles the case for the first character and ~~ to toggle cases for all characters.

+  <h5> POSIX </h5>

+Note : (Portable Operating System Interface) is a set of standard operating system interfaces based on the Unix operating system.

+> If you are looking for portability, use the tr command with [:lower:] and [:upper:].
+>
+> The tr command translates characters by using it with character classes.
+>
+> You can use a character class using the syntax [:class:] where class is one of the POSIX character classes.

 > 📁 **16.
 Clean Emacs**
 >